dsnezhkov/nciscoaudit/README.md

-The report is broken down by rules: matched, positively violated,  negatively violated or OK Th ereport is color-coded (ANSI) for ease of digestion.
+The report is broken down by rules: matched, _positively_ violated,  _negatively_ violated or OK The report is color-coded (ANSI) for ease of digestion.

-* How to read output:
+* How to read the output:

 Example output:

-	Rule: logging source-interface [Ll]oopback[0-9] should be PRESENT [Possible Negative Violation]
+_Rule: logging source-interface [Ll]oopback[0-9] should be PRESENT [Possible Negative Violation]_

 	Meaning  "logging source-interface [Ll]oopback[0-9]" rule is negatively violated where is not present and it should be

 Example output:
-	Rule: snmp-server enable traps should be ABSENT Matched on line  -->snmp-server enable traps tty<-- [Possible Positive Violation]
+_Rule: snmp-server enable traps should be ABSENT_ _Matched on line  -->snmp-server enable traps tty<-- [Possible Positive Violation]_

 	Meaning  "snmp-server enable traps" rule is positively violated where it should be absent and it should be absent

-The tool makes a reasonable pass at determining the context of the violation and checks:
+* The tool makes a reasonable pass at determining the context of the violation and checks:

-	Rule: ip directed-broadcast should be ABSENT, in context interface .+
+_Rule: ip directed-broadcast should be ABSENT, in context interface .+_

 	Meaning "ip directed-broadcast" is checked in context of each interface

-if verbose output specified ytou also get guidance from CIS matrix on whate to do and where to go next:
+	if verbose output specified you also get guidance from CIS matrix on what to do and where to go next:

 Example output:

-__Rule: logging source-interface [Ll]oopback[0-9] should be PRESENT [Possible Negative Violation] __
+_Rule: logging source-interface [Ll]oopback[0-9] should be PRESENT [Possible Negative Violation]_
 			Description :"1.2.3.8 Require Binding Logging Service to Loopback Interface - 'Logging source-interface is configured correctly'"
 			Info :"Configure logging to include message timestamps."   "ref. https://benchmarks.cisecurity.org/tools2/cisco/CIS_Cisco_IOS_Benchmark_v3.0.1.pdf, page 59."